Business development can feel like an emotional rollercoaster: Closing a deal is exhilarating… and losing one is crushing.

 In Part 2, I discuss how to get started with Paid Discovery—including what to include, what to name your discovery offering, and how to price it.

-In a future “Part 3” article later this year, I’ll share how to troubleshoot problems as you implement Paid Discovery.
+In a future “Part 3” article, I’ll share how to troubleshoot problems as you implement Paid Discovery.

 Don’t miss out!
 To get updates on this topic (and more), be sure to subscribe to my weekly agency business tips.
 Several agency owners have told me it’s one of the only emails they read every week—sign up here.